Anas-Dew/super-url/API_Documentation.md

 ### Getting a link via API
 To get the original link from API call, you need to use `get-link` endpoint.

-API URL = `GET: superurl.pythonanywhere.com/api/get-link`
+API URL = `POST: superurl.pythonanywhere.com/api/get-link`

 To make the request, enter the password with the link code in the body as shown below.